chrismsimpson/StreamProcessor/README.md

 On error handling, no exceptions are used.
 Instead, The functional abstractions of `Error/Error?` and `ErrorOr<Result>` are used.
 This allows all failure scenarios to 'bubble up' to the caller.

 I have also specified an override for the ledger file location using `--ledger FILE`.
 The default is stored at `./Store/ledger.json`, which is created on first run if need be.

+Please check ./Docs/HOW-TO-RUN.md for run instructions.
+You should also be able run Steps 1-10 via VSCode's 'Run and Debug'.